Jean E. Schaffer

 Jean Elise Schaffer is an American physician-scientist.
 She is a Senior Investigator at the Joslin Diabetes Center, where she also serves as an Associate Research Director, and she is a Professor of Medicine at Harvard Medical School.
 Her work focuses on fundamental mechanisms of metabolic stress responses and the pathophysiology of diabetes complications.

 Education

-Schaffer completed an A.B. in biochemistry, phi beta kappa and magna cum laude from Harvard College.
-As an undergraduate, she performed her thesis work with Richard I. Morimoto Ph.D. in the laboratory of Matthew Meselson, Ph.D.
-She earned an M.D., cum laude from Harvard Medical School.
+Schaffer studied biochemistry at Harvard College, writing her undergraduate thesis with Richard I. Morimoto in the laboratory of Matthew Meselson.
+She earned her M.D. from Harvard Medical School.
 Schaffer completed an internship and residence in medicine at Brigham and Women's Hospital, and clinical and research fellowship in cardiology at Beth Israel Hospital.
-She carried out postdoctoral training with Harvey Lodish, PhD at the Whitehead Institute at Massachusetts Institute of Technology, during which time she cloned the first member of the fatty acid transport protein family.
+During her postdoctoral training with Harvey Lodish at the Whitehead Institute at Massachusetts Institute of Technology, she cloned the first member of the fatty acid transport protein family.